Powered by SchoolDash

 Old Hall Road, Norwich NR4 6FF

 University Technical College Norfolk is a non-selective free school.
-It has about 410 boys and girls aged between 14 and 19.
-In May 2019 the school was rated ‘Good’ by Ofsted.
+It has about 430 boys and girls aged between 14 and 19.
+Ofsted last inspected the school in January 2025.

-Particular strengths include Admissions, Environment, Disadvantaged pupils and Representation.
-Relative weaknesses include Finances and Attainment.
+Particular strengths include Admissions, Disadvantaged pupils, Environment and Progress.
+Relative weaknesses include Finances, Sixth form, Destinations and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.